QA-Alam/Virtual-Facility-Coding-Challenge/README.md

     D.	I had to configure all tools so I had to match all tools versions.
     E.	I faced a couple of exceptions, I overcame this with Try Catch block.

-# Outcome Result in Console:
+# Outcome Result inside Console:
     [RemoteTestNG] detected TestNG version 6.14.3
     I am in onStart method Virtual Facility Test
     INFO [main] (BasePage.java:63)- ******** I am a chrome browser*********